 SCSS is one of the highest-earning small savings schemes that currently exist.
-As of April 2020, the SCSS interest rate set is 7.4% per annum for the first quarter (April to June) of the financial year 2020-2021.
+As of 2022, the SCSS interest rate set is 7.4% per annum.

 The significantly high SCSS current interest rate may be the best thing about these accounts, among other benefits they offer.